 This section describes the material elements of compensation awarded to, earned by or paid to each of our named executive officers in 2018.
-We are an "emerging growth company," within the meaning of the JOBS Act, and have elected to comply with the reduced compensation disclosure requirements available to emerging growth companies under the JOBS Act.
+We are an "emerging growth company," within the meaning of the JOBS Act and a smaller reporting company under the Exchange Act, and have elected to comply with the reduced compensation disclosure requirements available to emerging growth companies under the JOBS Act.
 Our named executive officers for 2018 were Christian S. Schade, Lars Abrahmsen and Gregory A. Korbel.
 This section also provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officers and is intended to place in perspective the data presented in the tables and narrative that follow.